gjdenhertog/gjdenhertog/STYLE.md

 - Add units or qualifiers to variable names, and put them last, sorted by descending significance, so that the variable starts with the most significant word, and ends with the least significant word.
-- Try to choose realted names of the same length so that related variables all line up in the source.
+- Try to choose related names of the same length so that related variables all line up in the source.
 This makes the code symmetrical with clean blocks that are easier for the eye to parse and for the reader to check.
 - Put important things near the top of a file, order matters.